solana-labs/solana-program-library/binary-option/README.md

 ```
 n_b >= n && n_s >= n
 ```
 This clause essentially groups 1) and 2) together.
 In this case, both buyer and seller are simply reducing their existing inventory.
 Therefore, we can just remove `n` long tokens and `n` short tokens from circulation.
 Both parties are also entitled to the locked up funds for their positions that were closed, so the buyer receives `n * sell_price` and the seller received `n * buy_price`.
 This might be confusing at first, but a good way to think about this is that there are no "sellers".
 Everyone with inventory is a "buyer".
-If an event as a probability `p` of occurring, the buyer is paying `p` and the seller is paying `1-p`.
+If an event has a probability `p` of occurring, the buyer is paying `p` and the seller is paying `1-p`.
 When a market participant receives funds, they are "selling out" (either locking in profits or losses) of their existing position.

 ```
 n_b < n && n_s < n